yuncongy/Seoul-Bike-Demand-Prediction/README.md

 # Seoul-Bike-Demand-Prediction
-Goal: Predict bike rental demand in Seoul based on weather, holidays, and time features.
+Goal: Predict bike rental demand in Seoul based on temperature, humidity and other related features.